-Mean particle size: It is the parameter which decides the porosity of a carrier.
-Porous matrix prefers over non-porous matrix because it increases the surface area by which the loading capacity of an enzyme also increases.
-This property of the matrix determines the total surface area and affect the binding ability of a catalyst.
+Mean particle size: It is the parameter, which decides the porosity of a carrier.
+Porous matrix prefers over the non-porous matrix because it increases the surface area, by which the loading capacity of an enzyme also increases.
+This property of the matrix determines the total surface area and also affect the binding ability of a catalyst.
 A porous material should have optimized pore distribution to optimize the flow of particles.

-Hydrophilic character: It determines the level of activity of an immobilized enzyme.
+Hydrophilic character: It determines the level of activity by an immobilized enzyme.

-Mechanical strength: It defines the binding of an enzyme that is inversely related to the ease with which it can inverse.
+Mechanical strength: It can define as the binding of an enzyme that is inversely related to the ease with which it gets entrapped.

-On the basis of binding property, it classifies into physical and chemical processes.
+Based on the binding property, it classifies into physical and chemical processes.

 It is the oldest and simplest method.
 In this type, enzyme adheres to the surface of the water-insoluble carrier matrix.
 The binding is nonspecific like electrostatic or hydrophobic affinity binding to a particular ligand.
-Binding between enzymes to the carrier matrix is usually firm, but weakened by many factors:
+The binding between enzymes and the carrier matrix is usually firm, but it gets weakened by many factors like: